 Students may choose modules from up to 3 departments.

-The department of English Studies is limited and therefore unless your home university has an active Erasmus agreement with the English Studies department it is unlikely that you will be approved to take classes.
+The department of English Studies is limited and therefore unless your home university has an active Erasmus+ agreement with the English Studies department you will not be approved to take modules.

 - Classics & Ancient History